 To help with operating costs, the Justice Theatre charges a minimal cost-recovery fee.
 Our fee structure is:

-- $475 per performance in the Lower Mainland, and
+- $475 per performance in the Lower Mainland and Fraser Valley

-- $590 per performance in the Fraser Valley
+- $575 per performance in the rest of the province

-Please note we require a minimum number of participants before a performance date can be confirmed.
+Please note we require a minimum number of bookings in a community before a performance date can be confirmed.

 Teaching resources to use with your class

-For teachers who have booked a Justice Theatre performance1 for their class, we provide a resource package to enrich the learning of students who attend the performance.
+For teachers who have booked a Justice Theatre performance for their class, we provide a resource package1 to enrich the learning of students who attend the performance.
 Included in the package are:

-These teaching resources were developed to accompany a 2016-2017 Justice Theatre performance tour throughout British Columbia, Saskatchewan and Northwest Territories.
-This tour and the accompanying resources were made possible with the generous funding support of The Law Foundation of Ontario.
+These teaching resources were developed to accompany a 2016-17 Justice Theatre performance tour throughout British Columbia, Saskatchewan and Northwest Territories.
+This tour and the accompanying resources were made possible with the generous funding support of the Law Foundation of Ontario.

-1 At this time, the resource package materials relate only to three Justice Theatre topics: Theft Under $5000 (Shoplifting) ● Uttering Threats (Online Bullying) ● Assault Causing Bodily Harm.
+1 At this time, the resource package materials relate only to three Justice Theatre topics: Theft Under $5,000 (Shoplifting), Uttering Threats (Online Bullying), and Assault Causing Bodily Harm.